 The maximum total pooled remuneration of the Directors has been set at \$250,000 per annum.
 Directors do not receive bonuses nor are they issued options on securities as part of their remuneration.
 Directors' fees cover all main Board activities.

 Directors' remuneration is not directly linked to the Company's performance.

-The following table outlines key elements of the Company's financial performance since incorporation:
+The following table outlines key elements of the Company's financial performance for the current year and previous four financial years: